 For Health, Mental Health, and Behavioral Health

 The University of Michigan School of Social Work is pleased to offer the Integrated Health Scholarship Program.
-The Integrated Health Scholarship Program serves to promote the integration of health, mental health, and behavioral health services so that individuals, families, and communities receive a continuum of preventive, curative, and palliative care services.
+The Integrated Health Scholarship Program acknowledges the interconnectedness between physical, mental and behavioral health and seeks to positively impact quality of care and client outcomes through integrated health care delivery.

 Objectives of the Integrated Health Scholarship Program

-- Introduce the direct practice of integrated health, mental health, and behavioral health.
+- Introduce the direct practice of integrated health care including physical, mental health, and behavioral health

-- Develop skills in patient and family engagement, assessment, intervention planning and implementation, practice evaluation, and use of evidence-informed practices and social work research.
+- Develop skills in patient/client and family engagement, assessment, intervention planning and implementation, practice evaluation, and use of evidence-informed practices and social work research

-- Address issues of diversity, inequality, and social justice as they relate to health policies, access to service and service utilization, and health outcomes.
+- Address issues of diversity, inequality, and social justice as they relate to health policies, access to service, service utilization, and health outcomes

 - Advance understanding of health outcomes, service delivery, and policies within the context of organizational, institutional, and societal structures including advocacy for policiy and system change

-- Apply a variety of concepts including social determinants of health and change theory to the development, implementation, and evaluation of integrated health promotion, disease prevention, treatment, and rehabilitation programs, services, and policies.
+- Apply a variety of concepts including social determinants of health and change theory to the development, implementation, and evaluation of integrated health promotion, disease prevention, intervention, and rehabilitation programs, services and policies

 Specialized Courses and Training